GDGAlgiers/Devfest22Challenges/Web/FigmaClone/README.md

 Apparently you have a great appetite for our challenges. or maybe you are a **10x engineer** 😎💻?.

-Let us introduce our selfs, we are **Scarlet LLC** a digital firm based in USA, Bay Area.
+Let us introduce our selfs, we are **WTM Algiers LLC** a digital firm based in Algiers, Bay Area.

 Founded in 2001 we are one of the world's leading innovators and manufacturers of creative video editing technology.